4wardEnergyResearch/SoWeiT-Connected/README.md

 Switching from the direct line to the public grid is possible at any time to ensure that no more PV-energy is drawn from the direct lines than is actually available.

 ## Data Set
-The example data set consists of anonymized measured data from the pilot in Thannhausen.
+The example data set contains anonymized measurement data from the pilot in Thannhausen.
 The data is available for two days and includes

-- the energy consumption of eight consumers
+- the energy consumption of eight consumers and

-- the energy production of the photvoltaic system
+- the energy production of the photovoltaic system.

 All data is measured in Watt with a resolution of 15 seconds.

 ## Get Started

-1. Download the "SoWeit_Connected_Optimierer.py", the "SoWeiT_Connected_Testfunktion.py" and the testing data set "Testdaten.csv"
+1. Download the *SoWeit_Connected_Optimierer.py*, the *SoWeiT_Connected_Testfunktion.py* and the testing data set *Testdaten.csv*

 2. If necessary install following libraries: